 Setting Up an Effective Social Media Posting Schedule for Beginners

 You just started promoting your content on social media?
 Take these general guidelines on the ideal frequency and recurrent scheduling as a starting point for your individual posting plan.

-However, these basic rules do not substitute an in depth analysis of your own target audience.
-Naturally, it makes sense to set up a social media posting schedule which considers the exact times when you typically get the most traffic from your social media channels.
+However, these basic rules do not substitute an in-depth analysis of your own target audience.
+Naturally, it makes sense to set up a social media posting schedule that considers the exact times when you typically get the most traffic from your social media channels.